bhaveekdesai/TiltMenu/README.md

 3. Four-Zone menu model variant
 4. Survey screen

-1. The prototype begins with the Main Screen where the person conducting the study would have enter Participant ID and Trial Number before selecting
+Steps to run prototype:
-Two-Zone or Four-Zone.
+1. The prototype begins with the Main Screen where the person conducting the study would have enter Participant ID and Trial Number before selecting Two-Zone or Four-Zone.
 2. Ensure the phone is strapped to the participant before selecting either of the options, and their hand is stretched straight out.
 3. Tap Two-Zone or Four-Zone
 4. The subsequent screen will display the model variant with menu options.
 The option the user needs to navigate to is displayed at the bottom of the screen